JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil: Introduction

-While nearly two decades of theoretical and simulation work have explored the consequences of binary black hole mergers, the resulting GW recoils, and SMBH Brownian motion in galaxies, NGC~4486B appears to be the first system exhibiting multiple observable signatures of a recent merger—making it a benchmark case for studying the dynamical aftermath of SMBH coalescence.
+While nearly two decades of theoretical and simulation work have explored the consequences of binary black hole mergers, the resulting GW recoils, and SMBH Brownian motion in galaxies, NGC~4486B appears to be the first system exhibiting multiple observable signatures of a recent SMBH merger—making it a benchmark case for studying the dynamical aftermath of SMBH coalescence.
 Although NGC~4486B and M31 are among the best-studied examples, double nuclei are not unique. \citet{Debattista.2006} examined a sample of dE galaxies from \citet{Lotz.2004} imaged in the WFPC2 snapshot surveys GO-8600 and GO-6352 (PI: H. Ferguson) and found that VCC~1107, FCC~208, and VCC~128 show signs of double nuclei, with VCC~128 exhibiting two comparably bright components and the closest separation ($\sim 32$ pc).
 Tracing the formation and evolution of the eccentric disk in NGC~4486B and other galaxies may provide indirect constraints on the frequency of SMBH mergers -- an essential parameter for interpreting the stochastic GW background measured by Pulsar Timing Arrays (PTAs) \citep{Nanograv.2023, nanograv.2024, EPTA.2023, EPTA.2024}.

 The structure of this paper is as follows.
-In Section \ref{sec:data}, we describe the HST and JWST datasets used in our analysis and briefly summarize the Schwarzschild dynamical modeling from Paper 1.
+In Section \ref{sec:data}, we present the HST and JWST observations of NGC~4486B and briefly summarize the Schwarzschild dynamical modeling from Paper~1.
 In Section \ref{sec:END_recoil}, we present the observational evidence for an END in NGC 4486B and compare the nuclear structure and kinematics of our Schwarzschild model with simulations of ENDs formed through GW recoil kicks.
 Using the observed properties of the double nucleus, we derive constraints on the black hole binary mass ratio and the required recoil velocity.
 In Section \ref{ssec:nbody_kick}, we use direct $N$-body simulations to follow the post-kick trajectory of the SMBH and evaluate the timescale on which it returns to the galaxy center, as well as the kinematic signatures such a kick would imprint.
 Section \ref{sec:altscen} examines alternative mechanisms that could produce an off-center SMBH or similar kinematic asymmetries.
 Finally, in Section \ref{sec:conclusion} we summarize our findings and discuss their implications.
-Throughout this study, we adopt a distance of $16.3$ Mpc to NGC 4486B \citep{Blakeslee.2009}
+Throughout this study, we adopt a distance of $16.3$ Mpc to NGC 4486B \citep{Blakeslee.2009}.